cnelsonsic/moro/SPECIFICATION.markdown

 normal applications will be
 displayed fullscreen
 and with no window decorators.

-The reference implementation will use DWM (http://dwm.suckless.org/).
+The reference implementation uses lightdm (http://www.freedesktop.org/wiki/Software/LightDM/) as its display manager, and fluxbox (http://fluxbox.org/) as its window manager.

 When started,
 the OS SHOULD automatically